Advertiser Disclosure

 ** Day pass for any passenger.
 Lounges marked as N/A only allow entry for eligible passengers in their premium cabins, frequent flyer programs, or participating credit card programs.

-Hot Tip: Avoid lounge entry fees by seeing the best credit cards with lounge access.
+Hot Tip: Avoid lounge entry fees by using the best credit cards with lounge access.

 Priority Pass Access

-The Club at MCO Lounge accepts Priority Pass members with facilities including showers, refreshments including alcohol, TVs, and newspapers.
-You may already have a credit card that offers Priority Pass access so you don’t have to pay a day pass fee.
+The Club at MCO Lounges accept Priority Pass members with facilities including showers, refreshments including alcohol, TVs, and newspapers.
+If you have a credit card that offers Priority Pass access, you don’t have to pay a day pass fee.

 Airport Dining and Drinks at MCO

-There are over 100 restaurants, bars, cafes, and grab-and-go food outlets at MCO.
-These are evenly distributed throughout the airport, with a good selection available in the terminal food courts, and also in the individual concourses.
+MCO has over 110 restaurants, bars, cafes, and grab-and-go food outlets.
+These are evenly distributed throughout the airport, with a good selection in the terminal food courts and the concourses.

 You can view the restaurants that are available on the airport’s website.